Multi-Winner Voting with Approval Preferences: Advantages and Drawbacks of Approval Ballots

-There are several arguments for using approval ballots in committee elections.
-Compared to the ordinal-based model, providing approval-based preferences requires less cognitive effort from the voters, and thus this kind of voting is more practical. \citet{bramsScience} and \citet{aragones2011making} discuss positive effects of using approval ballots on voters' participation, and \citet{bramsScience} further argues that using approval ballots can reduce negative campaigning; \citet{brams1983approval} discuss other possible positive implications of using approval ballots in political elections.
-In fact, approval ballots are often used, but mostly in scientific societies and in the context of selecting a single winner (see, e.g., \cite{brams2010}).
-Further recent experimental studies~\cite{laslier2016StrategicVoting, alos2012two, LasStr17, las-str:j:approval-experiment} explore the possibility of using approval ballots in political elections, and their conclusions are optimistic.
+There are several arguments for using approval ballots in multi-winner elections (i.e., to work with approval preferences).
+Compared to the ranking-based model, where voters provide complete rankings of candidates (i.e., linear orders), providing approval preferences requires much less cognitive effort from the voters.
+Thus this kind of voting is often more practical and preferable due to its clear meaning. \citet{bramsScience} and \citet{aragones2011making} discuss positive effects of using approval ballots on voters' participation, and \citet{bramsScience} further argue that using approval ballots can reduce negative campaigning; \citet{brams1983approval} discuss other possible positive implications of using approval ballots in political elections.
+In fact, approval ballots are often used for voting in scientific societies (see, e.g., the work of \citet{brams2010}).
+Further experimental studies explore the possibility of using approval ballots in political elections and their conclusions are largely positive \cite{laslier2016StrategicVoting, alos2012two, LasStr17, las-str:j:approval-experiment}.
+Approval ballots are widely used in participatory budgeting~\cite{goel2015knapsack}.
+These are elections where the citizens decide through voting how to spend a municipal budget (we discuss this setting in \Cref{sec:part-budg}).

-In committee elections the submitted preferences of the voters over the candidates are separable, and the voters cannot specify relations between candidates.
-For example, it is not possible for a voter to indicate that she believes that a certain group of candidates would particularly well work together in the elected committee or that she thinks that some two candidates should never be elected together.
-We discuss several related models that allow to deal with this kind of input information in \Cref{sec:related_formalisms}.
+In general, the approval-based model has the advantage of a simple yet expressive preference model.
+This simplicity grants definitions of more complex concepts within this model (e.g., proportionality, strategyproofness, etc.) a solid intuitive grounding.

-The goal of this survey is to summarize the current state of the knowledge regarding approval-based committee (ABC) elections.
-The survey should help the reader to understand the most important (classes of) ABC rules and to answer the following questions: \begin{inparaenum}[(1)] \item What are the properties of various ABC rules?
-What would be a good ABC rule for a given application?
-(The answer to this question usually depends on types of properties that the reader considers particularly important for her application.) \item What are the practical limitations of using a particular rule, and how one can deal with this limitations? \end{inparaenum}
+The simplicity of approval ballots necessarily also has downsides.
+An important underlying assumption is that the preferences of voters are separable, i.e., voters are not given the possibility to specify relations between candidates.
+For example, it is not possible for a voter to indicate that she believes that a certain group of candidates would work particularly well together in the elected committee or that she thinks that two candidates should never be elected together.
+We discuss several related models that allow voters to specify this kind of information in \Cref{sec:combinatorial_voting}.